Protect your most valuable asset . . . your good name

 Avoid carrying sensitive information such as your social security and account numbers in your wallet or purse (besides the cards you need to have) and take advantage of paperless statement so that you don’t have paper statements that scammers can steal.

 Crooks sometimes arrange to have your mail forwarded to somewhere else so they can collect information, cards, identity materials or even purchases.
 When the United States Postal Service begins mail forwarding, they'll always send a confirmation letter to the old address.
 If you get one, and you didn’t request mail forwarding, contact your Postmaster immediately.

-This is the new breed of fraud where the bad guys try to trick you into visiting a website (phishing) or calling a number (vishing) to enter your personal information.
+This is the new breed of fraud where the bad guys try to trick you into visiting a website (phishing) or calling a number (vishing), or replying to a text message (smishing) to enter your personal information.
 Sometimes a link in a phishing mail will send you to a fake site where they will try to capture your information by using a man-in-the-middle scam (see below).
 One way to avoid this is to type in the site addresses yourself, rather than using links.
 Your own bookmarks are also safer than links in email or texts.
 Don't give your personally identifiable information to anybody online or by phone unless you are absolutely sure they are reputable and they've explained satisfactorily why they need it.